 After a short cold walk around the hotel in the morning, the first full day in Murmansk was a drive to Teriberka (Териберка) to see the Arctic Ocean.
 That wasn’t just long but also plain white and full of snow.
 And it was worth the ride.

 The trip was almost scrapped because of the weather.
 The snow could block the road and we would waste three hours of driving there for nothing.
 The guide gave us a choice to Snow Village instead.
 However, we decided to stick with it and took the risk.
 We were glad for that decision.

 Along the road, we hardly see anything clearly outside the van even the sun.
-However, the sight of tundra landscape in the snow just kept us excited.
+However, the sight of the tundra landscape in the snow just kept us excited.
 There were shrubs on the side, hills behind, and some manmade cabins every now and then.
-They were all gray contrasting with the pale white snow.
-Other than that, the only colorful things on the road were the reflective sticks to mark the edges of the road.
+They were all grey contrasting with the pale white snow.
+Other than that, the only colourful things on the road were the reflective sticks to mark the edges of the road.

 To wrap up the day trip, the van dropped us off at the entrance to Aurora Village, where we would stay a night.
 It was halfway back to Murmansk.
 The snow finally stopped.
 While we were waiting for a FWD to pick us up to the cabin, the sky was cleared up.
 And we had time to just hang around on the road.
 Sunrays showed up for the first time in the day.
 And it summed it all.